-- \rightarrow Party nomination(s) you are accepting: Check the box for the party or parties that nominated you by write-in at the Primary election and whose nomination you are accepting. - → Order of parties on ballot: Indicate whether the order of the parties will be in default order or in a specified order.
+- → Which political party's nomination are you accepting with this filing (if any): Must check the box for the party or parties that nominated the candidate by write-in at the Primary election and whose nomination the candidate is accepting. - → Ballot Order: May indicate whether the order of the parties will be in default order or in a specified order.
 If marking Specified, specify the order in the space provided.

-If you have previously filed a candidacy filing with the filing officer for the current election cycle, skip to the signature line on the form.

-If you have not previously filed a candidacy filing with the filing officer for the current election cycle, fill out all remaining fields.
+If a selection is not made, the party names will be printed in the default order specified on page 6. - If the candidate previously filed a candidacy filing with the filing officer for the current election cycle, skip to the signature line on the form. - If the candidate has not previously filed a candidacy filing with the filing officer for the current election cycle, fill out all remaining fields.